SAMM50

 Sorting and assembly machinery component 50 homolog is a protein that in humans is encoded by the SAMM50 gene.

 Clinical significance

 By means of exome sequencing, two variants - P377A and V231I on the SAMM50 gene were determined to have a potential relationship to the disease phenotype of Ezra, 9 year old male with Epilepsy, ESES, Hemiplegic Migraine, Exocrine Pancreatic Insuffiency, CSID, Global Apraxia, developmental regressions.
 History of torticollis, psychomotor regression, colitis as well as Carnitine Deficiency.
-If you are reading this and have a child/patient/loved one with any of these variants or another variant on SAMM50 with any similarities in phenotype, please edit this section so that we can connect.